abhip1912/MyPrograms/README.md

 # MyPrograms
-Some of the famouse Cryptography Encryption/Decryption algoridhams.
+Some of the famous Cryptography Encryption/Decryption Algorithms.